FMatti/Maxwell-MRI/README.md

     MRI.compute_surrogate(THMP, greedy=True, omegas=np.linspace(3, 4, 1000))
     print(MRI.get_interpolatory_eigenfrequencies(only_real=True))

-which will indeed give the first resonant frequency (3.51230205) of the quadratic unit cavity with one edge acting as an inlet and trivial physical constants.
+which will indeed give the first resonant frequency (3.51230205) of the cubic unit cavity with one edge acting as an inlet and trivial physical constants.

-## Example applications
-Central to this project are time-harmonic Maxwell problems (THMP), whose parameter is the (angular) frequency.
-These problems are governed by the time-harmonic Maxwell's equations.
-Choosing the quantity of interest to be a vector potential, these equations reduce to a single curl-curl equation.

-Three examples are studied:

-- The resonant modes of a two-dimensional resonant cavity
-- The two-dimensional cavity with an imperfectly conducting boundary
-- The scattering coefficients of a dual-mode waveguide filter (DMCWF)

 ## File structure
+The core of my implementations are located in the `src/` directory.
+Illustrative jupyter notebooks for each of the example applications mentioned above can be found in the `examples/` directory.

 ```
 Maxwell-MRI
 │   README.md